 The official MLB Fenway Park Tour is open every day of the year rain or shine.
 Yes, you heard right, every day!
 On non-game days, the tours begin at 9:00 am and end at 5:00 pm.
 On game days, the tours end three hours before game time.
 It is strongly recommended to purchase tickets online because many of the time slots sell out.
 We saw firsthand how crowded these tours get, and we strongly agree with the recommendations by MLB to buy your tickets ahead of time for the tours.
 We don’t want to quote prices because prices always change, but when we purchased our tickets, we paid twenty dollars for an adult ticket and fourteen dollars for a child’s ticket.
 The tour last about an hour to an hour and a half.

-When you arrive for the tour, you are instructed to meet inside the Boston Red Sox merchandise store located directly across from Fenway Park.
+When you arrive for the tour in Boston you are instructed to meet inside the Boston Red Sox merchandise store located directly across from Fenway Park.
 Meeting in this location gets fans out of the sun and of course places them directly in the middle of thousands of Red Sox t-shirts, hats, posters and assorted memorabilia.
 If you’re a Red Sox fan, you are in apparel heaven.
 Once inside and checked in, you simply just wait for your tour guide to round you up and take you across the street into Fenway Park.
 There is usually a small wait outside Fenway Park as there is a security check before you go into the ballpark.
-However, while waiting outside in line in front of the stadium, the guides are introducing themselves and starting some great engaging conversation with the people in the tour group.
+However, while waiting outside in line in front of the stadium, the guides are introducing themselves and starting some great engaging conversations with the people in the tour group.

 Inside the Fenway Park Tour Boston Red Sox Store.